ihi-comp-med/hermes2-gwas/README.md

 cd hermes2-gwas
 ```

-The worfklow can then be executed by using snakemake CLI (tested on version 8+) e.g.
+The worfklow can then be executed by using snakemake CLI (requires [`snakemake v8+` installation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)) e.g.

 ```
 snakemake -c all